MicrosoftDocs/cloud-adoption-framework/docs/plan/initial-org-alignment.md

 Your cloud adoption evolves, and your organization needs to keep up.
 Many critical functions need to be addressed, and while they don't need to be handled by dedicated teams, you need to cover these functions and the tasks.

-Thinking through your organization, you want to ensure that you have functions that are dedicated to *Strategy*.
+Thinking through your organization, you want to ensure that you have functions dedicated to *Strategy*.
 This group is responsible for driving direction and business alignment.

 - *Cloud Center of Excellence* will ensure that you're addressing the cultural change, skills, and systems needed to help build your cloud competency
 - *Governance* defining controls to manage risk